selamie/10605-iclr-blog-2025/_posts/2025-04-28-distill-example.md

 ### GPipe: The Representative Synchronous Approach

 One simple way to somewhat improve on this naive baseline is to **segment mini-batches of data** so that at least, during each forward and backward pass, each device can be working on a different segment of the mini-batch--or a **"micro-batch"**.
-This is how GPipe by Huang et. al. <d-cite key="huang2019gpipe"></d-cite>  tries to improve on the naive baseline, and it's representative of most practical synchronous approaches.
+This is how GPipe by Huang et. al. <d-cite key="huang2019gpipe"></d-cite>  tries to improve on the naive baseline, and it is representative of most practical synchronous approaches.

 - GPipe **communicates** only the output data of one model partition (possibly larger or smaller than a layer)
 - GPipe **synchronizes gradients** and the optimizer step across micro-batches within a mini-batch
 - The user specifies the number of micro-batches and the number of model partitions (equal to the number of available GPUs)
 - GPipe **stores one version of weights total**

 A direct consequence of GPipe's approach is higher peak memory required to store more activation values.
 This is somewhat mitigated by discarding and re-calculating activation values during the backward pass.
-However, re-calculation introduces a 20% increase in computation overhead <d-cite key="fan2021dapple"></d-cite>.
+However, re-calculation introduces a 20% increase in computation overhead <d-cite key="qi2024zero"></d-cite>.

 ### PipeDream: The Representative Asynchronous Approach